jsenv/core/docs/bundling/readme.md

 </script>
 ```

-## Bundle to commonjs
+## Commonjs format

-Things to know about commonjs bundle:
+Things to know about bundle using commonjs format:

-- Meant to be required in a node.js environment
+- runs in a Node.js environment
-- Not compatible with code using top level await
+- not compatible with top level await

-For example [docs/basic-project/index.js](./docs/basic-project/index.js) is bundled to [docs/basic-project/dist/commonjs/main.js](./docs/basic-project/dist/commonjs/main.js).
+For example [./basic-project/index.js](./basic-project/index.js) is bundled to [./basic-project/dist/commonjs/main.js](./basic-project/dist/commonjs/main.js).

 That commonjs bundle could be used by